LoopKit/loopdocs/docs/browser/edit-browser.md

 To view the exact code change associated with that patch, open a browser at the URL of&nbsp;`https://github.com/username/Module/commit/SHA-1`.

 ## Update&nbsp;<span translate="no">LoopWorkspace</span>

+With the release of 3.4.x, there are two ways to use this customization.
+Keep reading for the method in which you edit the build_loop.yml file.
+If you are feeling adventurous, check out [How to use the `patches` Folder](#how-to-use-the-patches-folder){: target="_blank" }.

 The final step is to update your&nbsp;<span translate="no">LoopWorkspace fork</span>&nbsp;to apply these customizations by adding those customization lines into the build_loop.yml file.